Sandy Springs and Atlanta Workers’ Compensation Claims

 In most cases, filing a claim for workers’ comp is all that is necessary to receive compensation for you and your family.
 The exact procedure depends upon the requirements of your employer’s insurance policy.
 You can receive assistance in filing a claim from your employer’s human resources department, or, if necessary, from a workers’ compensation and permanent disability attorney at Robbins & Associates in Atlanta, Georgia.

 In some cases, an employer might dispute a workers’ compensation claim on the grounds that the long-term disability occurred due to negligence on the part of the worker, or that the accident did not occur during the performance of work.
 If disability occurs due to illness as a result of exposure to toxic or dangerous substances on the job, the employer might also contest the claim on the grounds that the illness came about due to a different cause.

 If your Georgia workers’ compensation claim is disputed, you will need the help of an attorney with experience in workers’ compensation in Atlanta.
-The attorney at Robbins & Associates, PC, can help you make your case in court to ensure your family is taken care of in spite of your long-term disability.
+The attorney at Robbins Law, PC, can help you make your case in court to ensure your family is taken care of in spite of your long-term disability.